 Throughout the course of this pandemic experience, the collective nursing and frontline worker community has served with unparalleled courage and an unflinching commitment to duty.
-They've been a lighthouse in a storm of confusion and fear, and I've long suspected they haven't felt or received the profound appreciation their efforts certainly deserve.
+They've been a lighthouse in a storm of confusion and fear.

-Every person I photographed was asked to bring one item which represented their own personal experience of the pandemic.
+Every person I photographed and interviewed was asked to bring one item which represented their own personal experience of the pandemic.

 "It was a challenge we went through with a lot of hiccups, but we got through it and we managed to care for our patients and keep our families safe.
 That was one of my major challenges but we had to stay strong.
 My family is my anchor and I had to separate from them for their safety.
 I know that was one of the things I had to do to keep my elderly parents safe.
 I was actually able to get married during the pandemic and we wanted to because I knew that family was key.
 You gotta take advantage of those special moments.
 It was very intimate, but I think it was the right time and we did it in a safe fashion.
 I just wanted that special moment, some happiness, to counterbalance the challenges."